boochow/hvcc_loguesdk_v1/README.md

 #### Parameter Type

-Currently, all parameters are defined as percentage type because parameters without a specified type cannot have negative values, and the displayed values differ between the NTS-1 and Prologue/Minilogue XD.
+Currently, all parameters are defined as "percentage type" because typeless parameters cannot have negative values, and the values shown on the display differ between the NTS-1 and Prologue/Minilogue XD.

 ## Restrictions

 ### Supported Unit Type

 Only oscillator-type units are supported.
-Other logue SDK user unit types (such as mod, delay, or reverb) are not supported because they do not have enough memory space to run an HVCC context.
+Other logue SDK user unit types (such as mod, delay, or reverb) are not supported because they do not have enough memory space to run an hvcc context.

 ### Memory Footprint